davesteele/davesteele.github.io/_posts/2016-04-23-raspberry-pi-cloudprint.markdown

 printers support the service (or support it adequately - I'm looking at you, Brother).

-Here's how to turn a headless Raspberry Pi into a Google Cloud Print proxy, making your local printer(s) visible to Cloud Print.
+Here's a simple procedure to turn a headless Raspberry Pi into a Google Cloud Print proxy, making your local printer(s) visible to Cloud Print.
 This is made possible using [armoo](https://github.com/armooo)'s cloudprint proxy software.